Help Your Local Pollinators

 Plant a Pollinator Garden

-Pollinator gardens are not only beautiful but they also provide pollinators with a critical food source and habitat.
-When creating a pollinator garden there are a few thing to consider and remember; make sure the species you are planting are native, know your landscape, and understand the needs of the plants and pollinators alike.
+Pollinator gardens are not only beautiful but they also provide these insects with a critical food source and habitat.
+When creating a pollinator garden there are a few things to consider:

-As hard as it may be, one of the best things you can do for pollinator habitat is leave your yard undisturbed.
+One of the best things you can do for pollinator habitat is leave some of your yard undisturbed.
 Longer grass, fallen branches, and good safe soils all provide pollinators with shelter.
-If leaving your yard undisturbed isn’t an option for you, there are still others ways to help support pollinator habitat.
-You can help by creating bee boxes!
-There are many different ways you can create these bee boxes and here is a comprehensive guide on how to make them
+If leaving your yard undisturbed isn’t an option for you, there are still other ways to help support pollinator habitat.
+You can help by creating or purchasing bee boxes.

 Become a Beekeeper